lemon-grab2021/lemon-grab2021/README.md

 Hi, I'm Prince 👋

-I'm a Computer Science Major who recently graduated from Aston University in July 2026, interested in full-stack and backend development.
+I'm a Computer Science Graduate who recently graduated from Aston University in July 2026, interested in full-stack and backend development.
 I like working across the whole stack  database design, APIs, and the interface that sits on top of them.

 Currently working on [Tether](https://github.com/lemon-grab2021/tether) a full-stack community messaging platform built as my final year project, using Flutter, NestJS, PostgreSQL and WebSockets for real-time messaging.